block-open-source/goose/docs/docs/toolkits.md

 ## Toolkits defined in Goose Plugins

-## Toolkits defined elsewhere

 # Build a Toolkit

-To add a toolkit, in your code (which doesn't necessarily need to be in the goose package thanks to [plugin metadata][plugin]!), create a class that derives from the `Toolkit` class.
+To add a toolkit, in your code (which doesn't necessarily need to be in the Goose package thanks to [plugin metadata][plugin]!), create a class that derives from the `Toolkit` class.

 ## Example Toolkit class
 Below is an example of a simple toolkit called `Demo` that derives from the `Toolkit` class.
 This toolkit provides an `authenticate` tool that outputs an authentication code for a user.
 It also provides system instructions for the model.